Sven Berlin [1911–1999] – Romantic Bohemian Artist

 Perhaps one of the most important and overlooked artists of the post-war years, Sven Berlin was a Romantic Bohemian whose highly personal drawings offer a unique glimpse into his world.
 An influential yet marginalised figure in modern British art, his work is represented in the collections of The Tate, V&A, and David Bowie.

 Field System presents a rare opportunity to view and acquire his beautiful line drawings which convey an easiness of execution and a confidence of hand that few artists achieve.
+Please join us to celebrate the event on Thursday 12 February 6-8pm, with a short introduction to the artist and his work presented at 6.30pm by Gavin Dunbar.
+No need to book all very welcome.

 A Brief Biography